 2020 Price : Adults £20, Children £10 and Families £50 (2 Adults and up to 3 Children)

 This joint ticket offers great value and admits visitors into Blair Castle, Glamis Castle and Scone Palace, with savings of up to 15%.
 Adult £36.00, Child £24.00, Senior Citizen £29.00, Family Ticket £110.00 (2 adults + 3 children).

 Tickets are on sale from 1st April at Glamis Castle, Scone Palace or Blair Castle.
 They are valid throughout the 2020 season.
 Ticket allows one visit per Great House.

-Tours of the castle are self-guided, with information in every room and guides on each floor to answer any questions you may have.
+Normally (2020 excepted due to Covid19), tours of the castle are self-guided, with information in every room and guides on each floor to answer any questions you may have.
 Guided tours can be requested (excluding July and August) at no extra cost for any groups of 12 or more.
 Tours are subject to availability on the day of the visit and cannot be guaranteed.
 Advance booking, particularly when guides are requested, is strongly recommended.
 Tours take approximately 50 minutes.